 1. Scope the Data Center Migration: Discovery and Analysis

 The first step in preparing for a data center migration is to survey the environment and define the project.
 At this time, clear objectives should be set, including a manageable timeline for the project.
-Specific criteria, by which the success or failure of the project will be judged, should be agreed upon by all stakeholders as well.
+Specific criteria by which the success or failure of the project will be judged should be agreed upon by all stakeholders as well.

-Recommendations for replacing outdated equipment can be built into the project plan for a data center migration, so that resources including the cost, and the time required to set up new equipment, are fully outlined from the beginning stages.
+Recommendations for replacing outdated equipment can be built into the project plan for a data center migration so that resources, including the cost, and the time required to set up new equipment, are fully outlined from the beginning stages.

 During the discovery phase, once the hardware has been assessed, the team should move on to next-level migration issues.
 What are the current bandwidth requirements?
-What types of storage and circuits will be necessary during and after the data center migration?
-This is also an ideal time to consider whether the organization will be best served by taking advantage of a technological advancement or upgrade, for example,
+What storage and circuits will be necessary during and after the data center migration?
+This is also an ideal time to consider whether the organization will be best served by taking advantage of technological advancement or upgrade, for example,

-Finally, the company should assess the backup process and procedure to ensure that it is strong enough to provide a failsafe in case of any problems in transferring data at the final stage of the data center migration.
+Finally, the company should assess the backup process and procedure to ensure that it is strong enough to provide a failsafe in case of any problems transferring data at the final stage of the data center migration.